iTwin/itwinjs-core/docs/learning/frontend/Localization.md

 Notice how in the second statement, "{{username}}" from SafetyBaseMessages:info.login.loggedIn's value was replaced with "John_Smith_123".
 The [Localization.getLocalizedString]($common) method accepts an optional key-value dictionary argument.
 The method will then substitute the values in this dictionary with corresponding keys in the localized string as long as they are surrounded by {{ }}.
 This substitution is called "interpolation" in internationalization terminology.

 Specific to the [ITwinLocalization]($i18n) class, the browser is used to detect the language if none is set.
-However, if that fails, the langauge will be set to English.
+However, if that fails, the language will be set to English.
 Additionally, the selected language can be manually changed by calling the [Localization.changeLanguage]($common) interface method.
 Changing the language requires reacquiring the relevant namespace JSON files, so use `await` to wait for the returned Promise to resolve.

 ```ts
 await IModelApp.localization.changeLanguage("de");